Professional HVAC Installation in Houston

 3. Dirty Condenser Coils

 The coils are situated outside the home and are exposed to the elements.
 Condenser coils should be cleaned yearly.
 If this is not done, they can dramatically affect the performance of your unit.

 Refrigerant leaks are often caused by the vibration, which happens as the system works throughout the day pumping cool or hot air throughout your home or business.
 The leaks themselves can be found either in the lines or in the coils.
 If you find yourself having to recharge your system’s refrigerant, that’s usually a good indication that you’ve got a leak.

 Worn contactors or faulty wiring can be the cause of HVAC system outages.
 That’s why your entire system should be checked periodically.

 Blocked air returns can restrict airflow and cause the evaporator coil inside your home to free up.
 Low refrigerant levels can also create a similar problem.

 These control devices can stop working altogether and require replacement as a result.
 You can also inadvertently turn them off or not have them in the correct setting for the season.

 Most homeowners wait until there is a significant or irreparable problem before installing a new HVAC.
 The key to long-term savings when dealing with an older or faulty air conditioning or heating system is to apply the law of diminishing returns.
 Suppose your system is going to need significant repairs or is older than ten years.
 In that case, it’s usually best to err on the side of caution.
 That means installing a new HVAC system.
-That’s when you should call the experts like Nick’s Plumbing, Sewer, and HVAC.
+That’s when you should call the experts like Nick’s Plumbing & Air Conditioning.
 We’d be more than happy to discuss a potential HVAC installation with you.